nytimes/react-tracking/README.md

 ### Top level `options.process`

 When there's a need to implicitly dispatch an event with some data for _every_ component, you can define an `options.process` function.
 This function should be declared once, at some top-level component.
 It will get called with each component's tracking data as the only argument.
-The returned object from this function will be merged with all the tracking context data and dispatched in `componentDidMount()`.
+The returned object from this function will [deepmerge] with all the tracking context data and dispatched in `componentDidMount()`.
 If a falsy value is returned (`false`, `null`, `undefined`, ...), nothing will be dispatched.

 A common use case for this is to dispatch a `pageview` event for every component in the application that has a `page` property on its `trackingData`: